-This delicious orange cranberry sauce is naturally sweetened with maple syrup and has hints of warm cinnamon and vanilla.
-Bursting with fresh cranberries it’s the perfect combination of tangy and sweet.
+The best healthy orange cranberry sauce!
+Naturally sweetened with maple syrup and hints of warm cinnamon and vanilla, it’s bursting with fresh cranberries it’s the perfect combination of tangy and sweet.
 It’s also AIP, Paleo and the perfect addition to every Thanksgiving table!

 Cranberry sauce was always my favorite part of Thanksgiving dinner growing up.
 It was sweet and so fun to eat.
 You know, the kind that’s shaped like the can it came in, and sliced into discs.
 Everyone in my family loved it.
 So much, that there were always a few cans in the pantry for turkey dinners all year round.
 It never occurred to me that like most things, cranberry sauce is even better homemade.

 Once I started eating Paleo though, I realized that canned cranberry sauce is mostly corn syrup, and I had no choice but to try making cranberry sauce myself.
 But let me tell you, I was hooked!
 Homemade sauce is perfectly tart, with tints of orange and spices, and just the right amount of sweetness.

 I can’t believe so many Thanksgiving dinners missed out on it!

 Now, I did have to try a couple of different recipes before convincing my cranberry sauce loving family to ditch the store bought version, but this recipe was instantly a huge crowd pleaser!

 This super easy Paleo orange cranberry sauce is made with 6 simple ingredients, and comes together in just 10 minutes.
 Bursting with fresh cranberries, it’s the perfect combination of sweet and tart, with hints of warm cinnamon and orange.
 It’s also AIP, Paleo and refined sugar free, and the perfect addition to your turkey dinner!